yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 # Volcano Plot

-In this step, we will use the sanitized output from the previous steps to create a **Volcano Plot**.
-This plot helps visualize the relationship between statistical significance (P-value) and fold change (LogFC) for differentially expressed genes (DEG).
+In this step, we will use the sanitized output from the previous steps to generate a Volcano Plot, which visualizes the relationship between statistical significance (P-value) and fold change (LogFC) for differentially expressed genes (DEGs).
+The input file for the Volcano Plot must include four essential columns: _FDR (adjusted P-value), P-value (raw), Log Fold Change, and Gene Symbols (Labels)._ As long as these columns are present, the Volcano Plot can be generated successfully.

 > <hands-on-title> Create a Volcano Plot of the DEG </hands-on-title>
 >